Understanding the Role of the Federal Aviation Administration

 Certification and Regulation

-The certification process by the FAA is rigorous.
-Aircraft must meet specific design and performance standards before getting certified.
-This involves multiple stages of testing, evaluation, and approval.
-The FAA ensures that these standards harmonize with international regulations to maintain global aviation safety.
+The certification process is rigorous because it should be.
+Aircraft must meet specific design and performance standards through multiple testing stages.
+These standards harmonize with international regulations because aviation doesn’t stop at borders.

-The NAS is a complex system managed by the FAA.
-It includes air navigation facilities, air traffic control systems, airports, and associated personnel and equipment.
-Coordination within NAS ensures smooth operations of flights across the country.
+The NAS includes navigation facilities, ATC systems, airports, and personnel.
+Coordination ensures smooth operations across the country.

 Commercial Space Transportation